-- Pour into two greased 8-in. x 4-in. loaf pans.
+- Pour into two greased 8x4-in. loaf pans.
 Sprinkle with remaining almonds.
-Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 50-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.
-Yield: 2 loaves.

 I make this in memory of my mom who made it at Christmas time.
 I believe she got the recipe from the a nun at the Catholic church we went to.
 She never put in the almonds or dates because her 9 children were very finicky.
 She would sometimes make 4 mini loaf breads so she could share with our wonderful neighbors in Detroit.
 My husband likes it without the chocolate chips but I think that's the best part.
 Enjoy!

 I too make this yummy bread every Christmas - it is a family tradition.
 It is easy to make and has an excellent flavor.
 I do leave out the nuts as my husband doesn't like them and I have used regular milk chocolate chips which doesn't seem to change the good flavor :)